Woodbois

 -

-The company reports using Global Forest Watch data to monitor forest fires and has a proactive three-pronged approach – effective weed control, firebreak construction and ringhoed trees as a preventative measure to fight fires.
-However, information on management of reported fires is not reported by the company.
+The company reports using Global Forest Watch data to monitor forest fires and has a proactive three-pronged approach ? effective weed control, firebreak construction, and ring-hoed trees as a preventative measure to fight fires.
+The company also reports that it engages local communities to identify hotspots and has introduced new fire extinguishers across its sites.
+Evidence is not externally verified.

 -